-Seven US Sailors Are Reportedly Missing After A Navy Ship Collided With A Cargo Vessel
+Seven US Sailors Are Missing After A Navy Destroyer Collided With A Cargo Ship

-Seven US sailors were missing early Saturday after their destroyer collided with a container ship off the coast of Japan, a local broadcaster reported.
+Seven US sailors were missing early Saturday after a destroyer collided with a container ship off the coast of Japan, the US Navy said.

 The collision happened at 2:30 a.m. local time and involved the USS Fitzgerald, an Arleigh Burke-class destroyer, and a "merchant vessel," according to the US Navy.
 The Japanese Coast Guard was at the scene assisting.

-Japanese news agency NHK reported, citing the coast guard, that in addition to seven missing US sailors, one was injured in the crash.
+In addition to seven missing US sailors, two were injured in the collision, requiring helicopter transport for medical evacuation.
+Cmdr.
+Bryce Benson, Fitzgerald's commanding officer, was transferred to US Naval Hospital Yokosuka and is reportedly in stable condition, the Navy said.

+The ship and Japanese Coast Guard launched a search for the missing sailors.
+Others injured on the Fitzgerald were being evaluated.
 Neither Japanese nor American authorities immediately clarified what might have happened to the missing sailors.

 The US 7th Fleet tweeted that the other ship involved was the ACX Crystal, a 29,000-ton container vessel from the Philippines.
 Reuters described the ACX Crystal as three times the size of the Fitzgerald.